Choij12/todo-app/README.md

 - As a user, I want to ensure that only fellow users that are allowed to “create”, based on their user type, can add new To Do Items
 - As a user, I want to ensure that only fellow users that are allowed to “update”, based on their user type, can mark To Do Items complete
 - As a user, I want to ensure that only fellow users that are allowed to “delete”, based on their user type, can delete new To Do Items
+- Alter the Add, Toggle Complete, and Delete functions within your to do application to use your API instead of in memory state.
+- Fetch the current list of items from the database on application start Whenever you add/update/delete an item, refresh the state so the user can instantly see the change
+Consider: Do you re-fetch from the server every time you make a change?
+If so, how?
+- If not, how will you stay in sync?
+- Alter the Login Context to use the server to login users instead of our mock users list.
+Be sure to store the token in state as well as in a cookie so you can reference it later.